-Loans and deposits 1
+Loans and deposits

-Our core banking business is to attract deposits and use them to provide loans.
-This explains the importance of the figure for loans and advances to customers on the assets side of our balance sheet (192 billion euros at year-end 2024).
+Our core business is to attract deposits and use them to provide loans.
+This explains the importance of the figure for loans and advances to customers on the assets side of our balance sheet (190 billion euros at year-end 2024).
 Loans and advances to customers grew by 5%, with 4% growth at the Belgium Business Unit, 7% at the Czech Republic Business Unit, and 9% at the International Markets Business Unit (with growth in all countries).
-The main lending products at group level were again term loans (91 billion euros; +6%) and mortgage loans (78 billion euros; +4%).
+The main lending products at group level were again term loans (90 billion euros) and mortgage loans (77 billion euros).

-On the liabilities side, our customer deposits grew by 7% to 229 billion euros (growth rate excluding the deposits at KBC Bank's foreign branches).
+On the liabilities side, our customer deposits grew by 7% to 230 billion euros (growth rate excluding the deposits at KBC Bank's foreign branches).
 This figure included a 10% increase at the Belgium Business Unit (supported by the successful initiatives following the release of money on the maturity date of the one-year Belgian State Note in early September 2024), 2% growth at the Czech Republic Business Unit and 5% growth at the International Markets Business Unit.
-The main deposit products at group level were again demand deposits (110 billion euros, +3%), savings accounts (74 billion euros, +6%) and time deposits (43 billion euros, +14%).
+The main deposit products at group level were again demand deposits (111 billion euros), savings accounts (74 billion euros) and time deposits (43 billion euros).
 Debt securities issued accounted for 42 billion euros, 1% less than the previous year.
 More information on this matter can be found in Note 4.1 of the 'Consolidated financial statements' section.

-Securities 2
+Securities

-We also hold a portfolio of securities at the bank and at the insurer (where it serves primarily as an investment in the life insurance context), which totalled 80 billion euros at year-end 2024, roughly 9% up on the year-earlier figure.
-The securities portfolio comprised 3% shares and 97% bonds.
-At year-end 2024, 82% of these bonds consisted of government paper, the most important being Czech, Belgian, French, Slovak and Hungarian.
+We also hold a portfolio of securities, which totalled 63 billion euros at year-end 2024, roughly 11% up on the year-earlier figure.
+The securities portfolio comprised 2% shares and 98% bonds At year-end 2024, 86% of these bonds consisted of government paper, the most important being Czech, Belgian, French, Slovak and Hungarian.
 A list of these bonds is provided in the 'How do we manage our risks?' section.